practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ## Harnessing Ourselves With Tests

 Before we dive in head first to spawning processes let's rein ourselves in a bit.
-If we're going to re-implement what Ruby already offers then we're going to need a way to test our implementation and make sure that it performs the same way that Ruby does.
+If we're going to re-implement what Ruby already provides then we're going to need a way to test our implementation and make sure that it performs the same way that Ruby does.
 Enter [Rubyspec](http://rubyspec.org).